getsentry/zeus-cli/README.md

   zeus completion     generate bash completion script

 Options:
-  -v, --version  Show version number                                   [boolean] -h, --help     Show help                                             [boolean]
+  --url          Fully qualified URL to the Zeus server                 [string] --token        Token for authorized access to Zeus                    [string] -v, --version  Show version number                                   [boolean] -h, --help     Show help                                             [boolean]
 ```

 ### Upload

 This uploads a build artifact for processing or storage.
+The artifact is
+attached to a build and job.
+On supported CI systems, the build and job ids are
+automatically inferred from the environment.

 ```
 zeus upload <file>